MEPP-team/MEPP2/Install.md

  - Open ".../MEPP2/build/MEPP2.sln" solution with MSVC 2015, select 'Release' mode, then generate the 'ALL_BUILD' target

-### Running tests
+### Run tests

- - Open ".../MEPP2/build/MEPP2.sln" solution with MSVC 2015.
+ - Open ".../MEPP2/build/MEPP2.sln" solution with MSVC 2015
  - Generate the 'RUN_TESTS' target

+### Run the GUI and plugin filters

+ - In Visual Studio 'Solution Explorer', select mepp as the startup project within your solution (right click)
+ - Hit Ctrl+F5 to run mepp without debugging (or hit F5 to run mepp in debugging mode)

 ## Documentation

 The automatically generated documentation is [available online](https://liris.cnrs.fr/mepp/doc/nightly/)

 ## Known issues